 Chicken and rice seem to satiate the comfort food craving in any form, whether casserole, plated, or soup.
 Combined, these two ingredients are delicious and undeniably gratifying.
 A casserole might have been a good idea, but it would need to bake.
 I did not have that kind of time especially given we were wagering against the power going out.
 No, I needed something that could be cooked quickly, made super-hot, and in a pot that could hold the heat for a LONG period of time in case we lost electricity.
 My Dutch oven.
 With the lid securely fitted, I knew my soup would remain hot for hours.
 At the very least, I would be assured that my family would eat a warm meal on such a dreadful day.

 This tasty chicken rice soup can be super simple to make if you have pre-cooked chicken on hand.
 A rotisserie chicken is almost always in my refrigerator, so I quick picked it clean and began my soup.
 I have also cooked chicken breasts in my slow cooker, intent initially on chicken noodle soup, and ended up using for this soup recipe.
-I grabbed pre-made stock I had made and frozen from the last rotisserie and knew that merely adding that would impart generous richness and flavor to my soup without even having to season it.
-If you are not sure how to make your own chicken broth or stock, you can read my quick method on it here.
+I grabbed homemade stock I had made and frozen from the last rotisserie and knew that merely adding that would impart generous richness and flavor to my soup without even having to season it.
 Trust me when I say that after cooking your own once, you will begin to use your own for everything from creamy chicken and rice soup recipes to bringing dry stuffing mix to life the next time you roast and stuff an old hen or pot chicken.